 amc ls command.

 Regular containers are containers that are launched from either an application or an image.
 They exist until they are deleted.

 Base containers are temporary containers that are used when bootstrapping an application.
 They are automatically deleted when the application bootstrap is completed.

 When we refer to containers in this documentation without specifying the container type, we mean regular containers.

 Application containers vs. raw containers

-Application containers, thus containers created when launching an application, run the full Android system.
+Application containers are containers created when launching an application and run the full Android system.
 If the application is based on an Android app (an APK package), this app is launched after the system boots and monitored by the watchdog.
 With the default configuration, you will see only the app and not the Android launcher.

-Containers that are created when launching an image are called raw containers.
+Raw containers are containers created when launching an image.
 They run the full Android system, without any additional apps installed.